HPS 0410 Einstein for Everyone

 In use, the apparatus is turned very slowly so that the ether current passes over it from successively different directions.
 During this turning, the ether current affects the light traveling in the two directions differently and these changes are expected to be manifested as changes in the observed interference patterns.

 Imagine, for example, that the horizontal direction in the figure below aligns with the direction of motion of the earth in the ether.
 Then, thinking classically, we expect the ether current to slow the travel time of a light pulse making the round trip in the direction transverse to the ether current.
-The net effect of of the ether current on the pulse that makes the round trip parallel to the ether current is an even greater slowing.
+The net effect of the ether current on the pulse that makes the round trip parallel to the ether current is an even greater slowing.
 So, as the figure shows, by the time the transverse pulse reaches to detector, the longitudinal pulse is still traversing the apparatus.

 These difference in arrival times will change as the apparatus rotates and they will be manifested as changes in the observable interference fringes.